-Roth Capital Partners, LLC, which we refer to as the placement agent, has agreed to act as the exclusive placement agent in connection with this offering subject to the terms and conditions of a placement agent agreement, dated August 28, 2012.
-The placement agent may engage selected dealers to assist in the placement of the shares and warrants.
-The placement agent is not purchasing or selling any shares and warrants offered by this prospectus supplement and the related prospectus, nor is it required to arrange the purchase or sale of any specific number or dollar amount of the shares and warrants, but has agreed to use its commercially reasonable "best efforts" to arrange for the sale of all of the shares and warrants offered hereby.
-We will enter into subscription agreements directly with investors in connection with this offering and we may not sell the entire amount of shares offered pursuant to this prospectus supplement and the related prospectus.
-The public offering price of the shares and warrants offered hereby has been determined based upon arm's-length negotiations between the purchasers and us.
+Roth Capital Partners, LLC, which we refer to as the placement agent, has agreed to act as the exclusive placement agent in connection with this offering subject to the terms and conditions of a placement agent agreement, dated September 5, 2013.
+The placement agent may engage selected dealers to assist in the placement of the shares of our common stock offered pursuant to this prospectus supplement and the accompanying base prospectus.
+The placement agent is not purchasing or selling any shares of our common stock offered by this prospectus supplement and the accompanying base prospectus, nor is it required to arrange the purchase or sale of any specific number or dollar amount of the shares of our common stock, but has agreed to use its commercially reasonable "best efforts" to arrange for the sale of all of the shares of our common stock offered hereby.
+We will enter into subscription agreements directly with investors in connection with this offering and we may not sell the entire amount of shares offered pursuant to this prospectus supplement and the accompanying base prospectus.
+The public offering price of the shares offered hereby has been determined based upon arm's-length negotiations between the purchasers and us.

-The placement agent proposes to arrange for the sale to one or more purchasers of the shares and warrants offered pursuant to this prospectus supplement and the related prospectus through direct subscription agreements between the purchasers and us.
+The placement agent proposes to arrange for the sale to one or more purchasers of the shares of our common stock offered pursuant to this prospectus supplement and the accompanying base prospectus through direct subscription agreements between the purchasers and us.